 The focus must be to go beyond cars to other vehicles such as scooters and rickshaws, Modi said.
 "Common public transport must be the cornerstone of our mobility initiatives."

-called for leveraging the full potential for vehicle pooling to improve private vehicle utilisation.
+The Prime Minister called for leveraging the full potential for vehicle pooling to improve private vehicle utilisation.
 "Congestion-free mobility is critical to check the economic and environmental costs of congestion," he said.

 Mobility should be safe, affordable and accessible for all sections of the society, he said.

 Stating that charged mobility is the way forward, the Prime Minister said the government wants to drive investments across the value chain from batteries to smart charging to electric vehicle manufacturing.